WHITE WATER RULESHEET

 apply to the Boulder value and the Boulder Bash.
 This once allowed me to

-Boulder Bash with little effort.
+obtain an 83M Boulder Bash with little effort.

 DISASTER DROP